jaymolinaro3-glitch/sparringpartner/README.md

 	Clients must not be able to escalate privileges or modify protected fields through request input

+Claim 3 - Valid token presence does not imply authorization

+	A valid token must still be bound to the object the user is accessing.

 Each claim is demonstrated with:

 	- A vulnerable endpoint
 	- A real exploit (via Burp/Postman)
 	- A fixed comparison endpoint
-	- Clear evidence of "break to fix"
+	- Clear evidence of break > root cause > fix.

 ## Tech Stack